 The Company's Cal Cardio subsidiary has been named, along with eight other providers of home Coumadin monitoring services, in an action under the False Claims Act, which allows an individual known as a relator to bring an action in the name of the US.
 The False Claims Act provides incentive to relators by granting them a percentage of any award or settlement amount.
 The complaint alleges that testing Prothrombin Time/International Normalized Ratio levels on a monthly basis is the most common interval and the generally accepted standard, that the defendants intentionally developed marketing practices and mandatory testing minimums that encouraged more frequent and medically unnecessary testing, resulting in fraudulent claims to the US government, and seeks damages for what the relator claims was unnecessary testing.
 Cal Cardio's response to the complaint is not yet due.
 The Company intends to deny the material allegations of the complaint and vigorously contest the allegations.
-As part of its defense, the Company will point to the facts that (1) the studies considered by Centers for Medicare and Medicaid Services when home testing was first authorized compared weekly testing to monthly testing, and (2) the testing frequency for a patient is prescribed by the physician, not by the Company.
-We are unable at this time to determine the outcome of this lawsuits or our potential liability, if any.
+As part of its defense, the Company will point to the facts that (1) the studies considered by Centers for Medicare and Medicaid Services when home testing was first authorized compared weekly testing to monthly testing, and Medicare authorized weekly testing after considering study results showing superior patient health outcomes with weekly testing, and (2) the testing frequency for a patient is prescribed by the physician, not by the Company.
+We are unable currently to determine the outcome of this lawsuits or our potential liability, if any.